Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 The map is here.

-It gives you the state if it supports deportations and the estimated undocumented population as of 2022.
+If you tap the map and go state by state, it gives you the state if it supports deportations and the estimated undocumented population as of 2022.

-Newsweek .com has that map.
+Newsweek.com has that map.

 If you want to take a look through that, you can call us about the level you support or oppose this idea of mass deportation.